stackprint/docs/docs/quickstart.md

 That's it!
 You have successfully built and deployed your first API with Stackprint and created your first object.

-In the following sections you'll learn more about creating APIs that support JWT authentication, configuring custom resources and supporting more complex access scenarios.
+In the following sections you'll learn more about creating APIs that support JWT authentication, configuring custom object types and supporting more complex access scenarios.